Who Stole My Money?

 Then we hope that with everything going so well on the intrapersonal level, everyone will respect the rules, after all we're working pretty hard respecting them, and this is a group project.

-All that said, while we hope that folk in our head will voluntarily follow the rules, there are usually some folk who are in need of enforceable boundaries.
+All that said, while we hope that folk in our head will voluntarily follow the rules, and there are a lot of things we can do to try to get their buy-in without having to turn to any form of discipline, there are usually some folk who are in need of enforceable boundaries.
 Maybe these are folk who didn't opt in to become residents, who have refused to participate in meetings and votes, thinking it wouldn't work.
 Maybe they were there but had a bad day, and their self-discipline needs work.
 Maybe you don't know what happened, a perfectly compliant resident seems to have done something wrong, but it seems a little out of character or off somehow.
 That one's tricky, and there's many good reasons not to point fingers or be intolerant with each other, because we don't know whether someone else has been hiding from us and using one of the more vulnerable residents as a scapegoat.
 You also don't know when someone is a veil for several other guests.
 They probably don't know themselves, so asking is not likely to work.

 If the behavior is dangerous to yourself or others, please seek immediate assistance.
 This is not for dangerous behaviors, this is for simple rule violations and repeated bad behaviors that don't require intervention from trained professionals.